Data selection: at the interface of PDE-based inverse problem and randomized linear algebra: PDE based inverse problems

 \textbf{The green arrow.} This step reduces the problem to a semi-infinite setting: the unknown parameter is finite-dimensional, while data remains abundant.
 This reduction is essentially free.
 Once well-posedness~\eqref{eqn:well_posed} is established in the infinite-dimensional formulation, uniqueness readily follows in the semi-infinite case, with

 for some function $w_n$.
-Since the amount of data used in the same, but the to-be-reconstructed parameter $\vecsigma$ now lives in a smaller space: $\Sigma_n\subset\Sigma$, the stability function $w_n$ inherits $w_n(0)=0$ from $w$.
-Moreover, because $\Sigma_n$ is finite dimensional and the analysis is restricted to a neighborhood of the ground truth, the domain under consideration is essentially compact, and the mapping is automatically Lipschitz~\cite{BOURGEOIS2013187}.
+Since the amount of data used in the same, but the to-be-reconstructed parameter $\vecsigma$ now lives in a smaller {set}: $\Sigma_n\subset\Sigma$, the stability function $w_n$ inherits $w_n(0)=0$ from $w$.
+Moreover, because $\Sigma_n$ is finite dimensional and the analysis is restricted to a neighborhood of the ground truth, the domain under consideration is essentially compact, and the mapping is automatically Lipschitz~\cite{BOURGEOIS2013187}. {We should stress that $\Sigma_n$ is not necessarily a linear subspace.
+Indeed, setting $\vecsigma$ as a Gaussian mixture is a common example, in which the induced $\Sigma_n$ is a nonlinear manifold within $\Sigma$, formed by a set of parameters indicating means and variances of the Gaussians.}

 Well-posedness in this semi-infinite regime has been studied extensively.
 For example, under the a priori assumption of piecewise-constant parameters, Alessandrini and Vessella~\cite{alessandrini2005lipschitz} established Lipschitz stability for the Calder\'on problem~\cite{calderon}.
 Subsequent work has extended these results to more general settings~\cite{alberti2019calderon,beretta2011lipschitz,gaburro2015lipschitz,ruland2018lipschitz,alberti2019calderon,alessandrini2017lipschitz,harrach2019uniqueness,Bacchelli_2006}, as well as to Schr\"odinger and Helmholtz equations~\cite{doi:10.1137/120869201,beretta2016inverse,alessandrini_deHoop_lipschitz}.
-However, the Lipschitz stability constants may grow potentially exponentially with the parameter dimension $n$~\cite{rondi2006remark,li2021lipschitz}.
+However, the Lipschitz stability constants may grow potentially exponentially with the parameter dimension $n$~\cite{rondi2006remark,beretta2013lipschitz,li2021lipschitz}.

 \textbf{The red arrow.} In this (far more challenging) step, the available data is reduced from unlimited ($c=\infty$) to a finite $c$, while one seeks to maintain a comparable quality of reconstruction.
 This reduction raises two fundamental questions. \begin{enumerate} \item[\mylabel{itm: Q1}{{\bf Q1.}}] What is the minimal number of experiments $c$ required to guarantee identifiability? \item[\mylabel{itm: Q2}{{\bf Q2.}}] How should the subset $\Theta_c\subset\Theta$ be chosen? \end{enumerate} These questions lie at the heart of {data selection}, which is essential for bridging continuous formulations with practical, finite data.
 Addressing them is central to PDE-based inverse problems and is the primary focus of this review.